 - if the light is drop resistant, and

 Check out my page on flashlight reviews to get the full rundown on how I test these things.

 Using an integrating sphere, I am able to measure output over time.
 This does not measure lumens, but rather tracks the amount of total output measured in lux over time.
 These measurements are not absolute numbers, but relative to the time and to other lights I have tested in this sphere.
 It is not possible to reliably convert the lux readings to lumens using my sphere.

 With a fresh Duracell Coppertop alkaline battery, I measured output as reflected above.
 As you can see the light output drops significantly almost immediately.
 After only 6 minutes, the flashlight’s output drops below 50% of the original output.

 I ran an output test twice on this flashlight.
 Both output charts looked very similar.
 I also compared my measurements with the runtime chart provided by the company (below.)
 As you can see, the company’s measurements are similar to my own.

-As you can see, there is a noticable drop in light output around the five minute mark, leveling off at about the eight minute mark.
+As you can see, there is a noticeable drop in light output around the five-minute mark, leveling off at about the eight-minute mark.
 This also corresponds with the measured output.

 I suspect that many people will change batteries in a flashlight around the point where a flashlight output is cut in half.
 If this is you, you will be swapping the battery a lot with this flashlight.